 Facebook Messenger: The Intimacy of Direct Communication

 For sharing videos that require maximum privacy and one-to-one interaction or in small groups, Facebook Messenger is the ideal tool.
 It is the Facebook instant messaging service and allows you to send videos in private or group chats.
 To send a video from the gallery of your device, just start the Messenger app, select the contact or group you want, tap the ‘Allega un file’ icon (often a graph or an image/video icon) and choose the video.
 The video will be sent directly into the conversation.
 This mode is perfect for personal videos, jokes between friends, or content that require immediate and confidential discussion.
-Even more convenient is to share a video already on Facebook via Messenger.
+Even more convenient is to share a video already present on Facebook via Messenger.
 Under any video published on the social network, there is the ‘Share’ icon.
-Touching it, a menu will open with the ‘Send on Messenger’ option.
-By selecting this entry, you can choose the contact or group to send the video to, often with the possibility to add a short personal message.
-This feature is extremely useful to share funny, informative or trendy videos that you have seen on your feed with specific friends, without affecting their bulletin board or feed with a new publication.
+Touching it, a menu will open with the option ‘Send on Messenger’.
+Selecting this entry, you can choose the contact or group to send the video to, often with the possibility to add a short personal message.
+This feature is extremely useful to share entertaining, informative or trending videos that you have seen on your feed with specific friends, without affecting their bulletin board or feed with a new publication.
 The immediate and private nature of Messenger makes it the preferential channel for all those sharing that aim to a deep and targeted connection, outside the clamor of the public feed.
-From the desktop version of Facebook, Messenger is easily accessible via the ‘Contacts’ area at the bottom right, offering the same flexibility of sharing videos as from the mobile version.
+From the desktop version of Facebook, Messenger is easily accessible via the ‘Contacts’ area on the bottom right, offering the same flexibility to share videos as from the mobile version.
 In summary, the choice of the sharing method depends on the objective: advertising for everyone, semi-private for a few on their feed, or completely private and direct via Messenger.
 Each option has its place in a well-thought communication strategy.

 The Meta Ecosystem: Integration and Opportunity between Facebook, Instagram and WhatsApp